criske/jquery-web-components/README.md

 }
 ```

-## Define web-compoents using fluent builder
+## Define web-components using fluent builder

 Since v1.1.0, web components can be defined using a fluent builder: